The number of total cases filed in the Philadelphia Court of Common Please has grown to 1,136.

 Paraquat dichloride is a toxic chemical used as an herbicide.
 Paraquat was first sold in the U.S. in 1964 and has been used for decades to control weeds and invasive grasses.
 Farmers and farmworkers use it on many crops, including corn, soybeans, cotton, and vineyard grapes.
 It is the key ingredient in many spray herbicides, including Gramoxone, Firestorm, Helmquat and Parazone.

 Paraquat is classified by the U.S. Environmental Protection Agency (EPA) as a restricted use product.
 It is not available to the general public.
-According to the EPA, “you must be a certified applicator and you must take the paraquat-specific training” to use the herbicide.
+According to the EPA, to use paraquat, “you must be a certified applicator and you must take the paraquat-specific training.”

-Herbicide: A chemical used to control unwanted vegetation.
-In some cases, they minimize vegetation that might conflict with farmed plants.
-In other cases, they might improve harvesting.
+Herbicide: A chemical used to control unwanted vegetation, an herbicide may minimize vegetation in conflict with farmed plants.
+In other cases, an herbicide might improve harvesting.

-Mass tort: A legal case where a group of people who have suffered a similar harm file suit against the same defendant(s).
-Class action lawsuits and multidistrict litigation (MDL) are both ways to organize of mass tort lawsuits.
+Mass tort: This is a legal case where a group of people who’ve suffered a similar harm file suit against the same defendant(s).
+Class action lawsuits and multidistrict litigation (MDL) are types of mass tort lawsuits.

-Multidistrict litigation (MDL): A type of mass tort in which people who have suffered the same harm seek compensation against the same defendant(s).
-Courts often organize MDLs to handle these cases more efficiently.
-When plaintiffs in an MDL receive a favorable verdict, they are compensated individually rather than out of a shared amount.
-MDL litigation can also resolve with a settlement.
+Multidistrict litigation (MDL): This is a type of mass tort in which people who’ve suffered the same or similar harm seek compensation against the same defendant(s).
+Courts often organize MDLs to handle the pre-trial part of cases more efficiently.
+When plaintiffs in an MDL reach a favorable resolution, they can be compensated individually rather than out of a shared amount.
+The resolutions may be verdicts or settlements.

-Paraquat: A toxic weed-killing chemical.
-It is banned in nearly 70 countries but not in the U.S.
+Paraquat: This toxic weed-killing chemical is banned in around 70 countries but not the U.S.

 Paraquat kills plants by disrupting necessary cellular functions.
 Once it gets through the plant's skin, paraquat causes a chemical reaction that hinders photosynthesis and damages other components of the plant’s cells.
 Paraquat is made more effective by adding surfactants, a type of chemical that lets paraquat stick to plants so it can be more easily absorbed.